-For districts participating in the service, the public relations team may provide specialty items upon request that can be purchased through PR and billed back to the district.
+For districts participating in the service, the public relations team may provide specialty items (ie. digital tools) or one-time projects (ie. capital project campaign, superintendent search, etc.) upon request that can be purchased through PR and billed back to the district.

+Naomi Himes

-Naomi Himes Public Information Coordinator 315.963.4412 nhimes@CiTiboces.org
+Public Information Coordinator

+315.963.4412

+nhimes@CiTiboces.org